Shiree0121/Coding-Love-and-War-blog/README.md

 ### Commenting System

 Registered users can leave comments on blog posts.
-Comments are not displayed immediately and must be approved by an admin first.
-Users can edit or delete their own comments, and editing a comment resets its approval status.
+Comments are displayed immediately but can easily be moderated by an admin if needed.
+Users can edit or delete their own comments.
 ![alt text](image-10.png)

 ### Post Engagement